Sound and Music Computing

 discrete: operates on sampled information

-We often refer to SDTFT as FFT, or “fast Fourier transform” (e.g., the fft~
+We often refer to STDFT as FFT, or “fast Fourier transform” (e.g., the fft~ object in Pd).

 FFT is actually a clever algorithm for accomplishing a DSTFT quickly, so it’s ok to use the acronyms interchangeably.